 Opinion is split on whether raw chicken is okay for a cat.

 Hypothetically, it can be, but remember that commercial chicken sold as part of a pet’s raw food diet has usually been flash frozen to eliminate bacteria and disease.
-This is different from cutting a slab of raw chicken and feeding it direct to your cat.
+This is different from cutting a slab of raw chicken and feeding it directly to your cat.

 Basically, if you wouldn’t serve the food to your family, you probably shouldn’t give it to your cat.
 However, this is a matter you should absolutely discuss with your veterinarian before you attempt to feed your cat raw chicken.

-Even if you decide to feed homemade raw food, you need to learn how to properly prepare it and minimize the risk of contamination or disease.
+Even if you decide to feed homemade, raw food, you need to learn how to properly prepare it and minimize the risk of contamination or disease.

 Does your cat love chicken?
 How often do you give them a chicken treat?
 Let us know how you feed chicken to your kitty in the comments section below!